SanjeevaRDodlapati/QeMLflow/docs/archive_docs/boltz_legacy/boltz_integration_report.md

 ## Overview

-This document describes the successful integration of the Boltz biomolecular interaction model (https://github.com/jwohlwend/boltz) into the ChemML framework.
+This document describes the successful integration of the Boltz biomolecular interaction model (https://github.com/jwohlwend/boltz) into the QeMLflow framework.
 Boltz is a state-of-the-art deep learning model for protein structure prediction and binding affinity estimation, developed by researchers and representing cutting-edge advances in biomolecular modeling.

 ## Integration Approach